-5.11 A key element of the action plan will be an estimate of the costs, benefits and feasibility of different abatement options to allow for the development of proportionate and effective measures.
+5.13 A key element of the action plan will be an estimate of the costs, benefits and feasibility of different abatement options to allow for the development of proportionate and effective measures.
 The cost benefit analysis should cover both health and environmental considerations, besides the financial cost of any measures for the local authority and other affected parties.
-The options selected for taking forward in the plan should be reported on in action plan progress reports.
+The options selected for taking forward in the plan should be reported on in action plan progress reports as part of the APR process.